 Faced with the need to stop teaching PE due to physical limitations, Ken hit upon the idea of opening a cat cafe in New Zealand.
 While in Shanghai working with rescue groups, it became clear that the main difficulty in getting animals adopted was giving people chances to get to know them.
 A cat adoption cafe seemed a perfect way for people to meet a cat in a homey setting to see if it is the one to bring home.

 After a successful crowdfunding campaign and miraculously opening on time, Ken and Richelle are finding out what it means to have a dream come true.
-Now, most of the adoptable cats have prospective families lined up waiting for their cat to become available as new cats come in to replace them.
-You can help by visiting the cafe and telling your friends about Neko Ngeru.
+Usually, most of the adoptable cats have prospective families lined up waiting for their cat to become available as new cats come in to replace them.